-3. Mild Decline
+- Mild Decline

-You may begin to notice subtle changes and signs that something ‘isn’t quite right.’
+As the progression of Dementia worsens, you may begin to notice subtle changes and signs that something ‘isn’t quite right.’
 They might be frequently losing their purse, or keys or forgetting appointments.
 This stage can last up to seven years.

-4. Moderate Decline
+- Moderate Decline

-5. Moderately Severe Decline
+- Moderately Severe Decline

-6. Severe Decline
+- Severe Decline

-7. Very Severe Decline
+- Very Severe Decline

-Many of those with dementia pass away before they reach this stage, often as a result of other health conditions.
-At this stage, they’ll experience severe loss of speech, need assistance with day- to- day living, feeding, need round-the-clock care and the support of professional carers (if they haven’t already got this).
+Many people pass away before they reach this final stage of Dementia, often as a result of other health conditions.
+At this stage, they’ll experience severe loss of speech, will need assistance with day- to- day living and feeding and may require around-the-clock care and the support of professional carers (if they haven’t already got this).